ktocdev/gps2/docs/DEVELOPMENT_PHASES.md

 - **Phase 2.5:** Rich interactive feedback with personality, preferences, wellness reactions, and rescue system
 - **Phase 3:** Economic gameplay with habitat management and comprehensive debug tools
 - **Phase 4:** Complete gameplay loop with AI behaviors and full debug coverage
+- **Phase 4.5:** Polished core gameplay through testing, bug fixes, and balance adjustments
-- **Phase 5:** Polished experience with unified Debug Menu and optional enhancements
+- **Phase 5:** Enhanced experience with context-aware interactions, progression systems, and optional enhancements

-This phased approach ensures steady progress with continuous validation, early risk mitigation, and a complete playable game by Phase 4, with Phase 5 focused purely on enhancement and polish.
+This phased approach ensures steady progress with continuous validation, early risk mitigation, and a complete playable game by Phase 4, with Phase 4.5 dedicated to polish and Phase 5 focused on enhancement features.